 Aid intensity and eligible costs

 1. For the purposes of calculating aid intensity and eligible costs, all figures used shall be taken before any deduction of tax or other charge.
 The eligible costs shall be supported by documentary evidence which shall be clear, specific and contemporary.
+The amounts of eligible costs can be calculated in compliance with the simplified cost options set out in Articles 67 and 68 of Regulation (EU) No 1303/2013 of the European Parliament and of the Council*, provided that the operation is at least partly financed through an EU fund that allows the use of these simplified cost options and that the category of costs is eligible according to the relevant exemption provision.

 2. Where aid is granted in a form other than a grant, the aid amount shall be the gross grant equivalent of the aid.

-3. Aid payable in several instalments shall be discounted to its value at the moment it is granted.
+3. Aid payable in the future, for example aid payable in several instalments, shall be discounted to its value at the moment it is granted.
 The eligible costs shall be discounted to their value at the moment the aid is granted.
 The interest rate to be used for discounting purposes shall be the discount rate applicable at the moment the aid is granted.

-4. Where aid is granted by means of tax advantages, discounting of aid tranches shall take place on the basis of the discount rates applicable at the various times the tax advantage takes effect.

 5. Where aid is granted in the form of repayable advances which, in the absence of an accepted methodology to calculate their gross grant equivalent, are expressed as a percentage of the eligible costs and the measure provides that in case of a successful outcome of the project, as defined on the basis of a reasonable and prudent hypothesis, the advances will be repaid with an interest rate at least equal to the discount rate applicable at the moment the aid is granted, the maximum aid intensities laid down in Chapter III may be increased by 10 percentage points.